The Hilbert symbol in the Hodge standard conjecture: Lubin--Tate periods and local reciprocity

 We keep the notation of Section \ref{sect:p-adic_periods} and specifically we refer to $\ref{sb:def_nu}$, $\ref{sb:BcrisF_more}$ and Convention $\ref{conv:sigma_cris}$.
-In particular, recall that $F$ is a $p$-adic field endowed with non-trivial involution $*$ and we denoted by $F_0$ the subfield of $F$ of points fixed by $*$, whereas we denoted by $\Fa$ the absolute unramified subfield of $F$.
+In particular, recall that $F$ is a $p$-adic field endowed with non trivial involution $*$ and we denoted by $F_0$ the subfield of $F$ of points fixed by $*$, whereas we denoted by $\Fa$ the absolute unramified subfield of $F$.

 \begin{definition} Let $\pi$ be a uniformizer of $F$.
 We say that $\alpha$ in $\BcrisF$ is a Lubin--Tate period (relative to $\pi\in F$) if: \begin{enumerate} \item $v\dR(\alpha)=1$; \item for all $\sigma\in \Gamma\backslash\{ \iota\}$, $v\dR(\sigma(\alpha))=0$; \item $\Fro^f(\alpha)=\pi\alpha$; \item $\alpha$ is invertible in $\BcrisF$. \end{enumerate} \end{definition}